 THE BEST Kosher Salt Encrusted Prime Rib Recipe

-If you’re looking for more delicious recipes, The Best Meatloaf Recipe You’ll Ever Have and Best Turkey Brine Recipe will help you on your culinary journey.
+If you’re looking for more delicious recipes, The Best Meatloaf Recipe You’ll Ever Have and Best Turkey Brine Recipe will make your taste buds happy.

-I’ve been hunting for the perfect prime rib recipe and I finally found the perfect one.
-This insanely amazing roast melts in your mouth.
+I’ve been searching for the perfect prime rib recipe for what feels like forever, and I finally found the one.
+This unbelievably tender roast practically melts in your mouth with every bite.

-Once you’ve had this kosher salt encrusted prime rib roast recipe, there’s no going back to something else.
-I’ve tried lots of recipes and this is the one I love.
+Once you’ve had this kosher salt encrusted prime rib roast recipe, there’s no going back to anything else.
+I’ve tried lots of recipes, and this is the one I love.
 It’s beautifully seasoned for the best flavor.

-From start to finish the salt encrusted prime rib cooking time is 2 hours and 35 minutes.
-It might take an additional 15 minutes depending on the size of your roast.
+From start to finish, the prime rib takes 2 hours and 35 minutes to cook.
+It might take an additional 15 minutes, depending on the size of your roast.

 Creating a Cozy Life Group